Optimizing Trade Experience

 Solution

-Tapping it launches Erica, providing immediate, in-context guidance without interrupting the trade flow.
-Erica delivers a supportive message that explains the numbers clearly and reassures the user before they proceed.
+Tapping it launches Erica, delivering immediate, in-context guidance without interrupting the trade flow.
+Erica provides clear explanations and reassurance before users proceed.

 This approach: